 ### Monthly Maintenance

-Once a month, spend ten minutes on your system:
+Once a month, spend ten to fifteen minutes on your system:

 - Test your sensors.
 Walk through each zone and confirm alerts are triggering correctly.

 - Check your cameras.
-Look for obstructions, condensation on lenses, or shifts in camera angle.
+Look for obstructions, condensation on lenses, or shifts in camera angle — especially at exterior locations exposed to weather.

 - Review access logs.
-Most smart systems keep a record of who came and went.
+Most smart systems keep a record of who came and went, and when.
 Scan it.
-Look for anything you don't recognize.
+Look for anything you don't recognize or any access outside normal hours.

 - Audit access credentials.
-Remove codes or app access for anyone who no longer needs it—past houseguests, former contractors, ex-employees if you run a home business.
+Remove codes or app access for anyone who no longer needs it — past houseguests, former contractors, employees who've left, vendors whose work is complete.
+This is especially critical for businesses with regular staff changes.

-- Confirm backups.
+- Confirm backups and storage.
 If your system stores footage locally, make sure storage hasn't filled up.
-If it stores to the cloud, confirm your subscription is active.
+If it's cloud-based, confirm your subscription and retention settings are still appropriate for your needs.

 ### Annual Review